Harry Price: Early life

 Although Price claimed his birth was in Shropshire he was actually born in London in Red Lion Square on the site of the South Place Ethical Society's Conway Hall.
+He was only son and second child of Edward Ditcher Price (1834-1906), then traveller (salesman) for the paper manufacturing firm of Edward Saunders and Son, and his wife Emma Randall nee Meech (1860-1902).
+His father being born at Rodington in Shropshire, Price spent much time in the county in holidays with relatives.
+He was educated in New Cross, first at Waller Road Infants School and then Haberdashers' Aske's Hatcham Boys' School.
+He completed his education at Goldsmiths College, studying chemistry, photography, electrical and mechanical engineering.
+In Who's Who, he claimed to have been educated in Shropshire as well as London but did not name his schools.

-He was educated in New Cross, first at Waller Road Infants School and then Haberdashers' Aske's Hatcham Boys School.
-At 15, Price founded the Carlton Dramatic Society and wrote plays, including a drama, about his early experience with a poltergeist which he said took place at a haunted manor house in Shropshire.
+At 15, Price founded the Carlton Dramatic Society and wrote plays, including a drama, about his early experience with a poltergeist which he said took place at a haunted unnamed manor house in Shropshire.

 According to Richard Morris, in his biography Harry Price: The Psychic Detective (2006), Price came to the attention of the press when he claimed an early interest in space-telegraphy.
-He set up a receiver and transmitter between Telegraph Hill, Hatcham and St Peter's Church Brockley and captured a spark on a photographic plate.
+He set up a receiver and transmitter between Telegraph Hill, Lewisham and St Peter's Church Brockley and captured a spark on a photographic plate.
 This, though, was nothing more than Price writing a press release saying he had performed the experiment, as nothing was verified.

 The young Price also had an avid interest in coin collecting and wrote several articles for The Askean, the magazine for Haberdashers' School.
 In his autobiography, Search for Truth, written between 1941 and 1942, Price claimed he was involved with archaeological excavations in Greenwich Park, London, but, in earlier writings on Greenwich, he denied any such involvement.
+He also claimed to have uncovered Roman coins while earlier excavating at the site of Uriconium in Wroxeter, Shropshire.
+From 1902 to 1904 he serialised an article on "Shropshire Tokens and Mints" in the Wellington Journal and Shrewsbury News, at age 21 published his first book, on The Coins of Kent, and served as honorary curator of numismatics at Ripon Museum, North Yorkshire, in 1904.